vmware/global-load-balancing-services-for-kubernetes/docs/crds/gdp.md

 8. `sitePersistenceRef`: Provide an Application Persistence Profile ref (pre-created in Avi Controller).
 This has to be a federated profile.
 Please follow the steps [here](https://avinetworks.com/docs/20.1/gslb-site-cookie-persistence/#outline-of-steps-to-be-taken) to create a federated Application Persistence Profile on the Avi Controller.
 If no reference is provided, Site Persistence is disabled.

 9. `poolAlgorithmSettings`: Provide the GslbService pool algorithm settings.
 Refer to [pool algorithm settings](gslbhostrule.md#pool-algorithm-settings) for details.
 If this field is absent, the default is assumed as Round Robin algorithm.

+10. `downResponse`: Specifies the response to the client query when the GSLB service is DOWN.
+If this field is absent, the GSLB service will be configured with `GSLB_SERVICE_DOWN_RESPONSE_NONE`.
+Refer to [down response settings](gslbhostrule.md#down-response-settings) for details.

 ### Notes
 * Only one `GDP` object is allowed.